merledu/Burq-Suite/README.md

 # Burq Suite
 An RISC-V all in one Suite.

-## Frontend Branch
+## Backend Branch
-All the frontend related work be dumped here, including Bootstrap src files, HTML, CSS, and JS files.
+All the backend related work be dumped here, including EEL sources and Python scripts.